Philander C. Knox: U.S. Attorney General

 In 1901, Knox was appointed as US Attorney General by President William McKinley and was re-appointed by President Theodore Roosevelt.
 He served until 1904.
 While serving President Roosevelt, Knox worked hard to implement the concept of Dollar Diplomacy.

 He told President Roosevelt: "I think, it would be better to keep your action free from any taint of legality," made in regard to the construction of the Panama Canal.

+In domestic matters, Knox successfully prosecuted the Northern Securities Company merger in Northern Securities Co. v.
+United States, and the "Beef Trust" in Swift & Co. v.
+United States.

 U.S. Senator

 In June 1904, Knox was appointed by Governor Samuel W. Pennypacker of Pennsylvania to fill the unexpired term of the late Matthew S. Quay in the United States Senate.
 In 1905, he was elected by the state legislature to fill the remainder of the full term for the US Senate seat (to 1909).

 Knox made an unsuccessful bid for the Republican Party nomination in the 1908 U.S. presidential election.